 Valentine’s Day: Cheaper by the Dozen

 Valentine’s Day can be stressful if you are on a tight budget.
 Prices do go up around Valentine’s Day, and many florists may have some Valentine’s promotional offers before the big day.
-If you are unable to see your other half because like me you are in Tier 4, then a rose is a symbol of romance and love.
-If you are having a couple’s night in, then have a look around to see which roses are cheaper by the dozen.
+If you cannot see your other half because like me you are in Tier 4, then a rose is a symbol of romance and love.
+If you are having a couple’s night in, look around to see which roses are cheaper by the dozen.
 Or buy one single rose!
 Still a romantic gesture and cheaper.